lbastigk/Nebulite/README.md

 ## Dependencies

-Nebulite relies on the following projects:
+Nebulite relies on the following third-party dependencies:

 | Project                                               | Purpose                                      |
 |-------------------------------------------------------|----------------------------------------------|